Effect of metallicity on the gravitational-wave signal from the cosmological population of compact binary coalescences: Normalization of the cosmic coalescence rate

-As a next step we need to compute average masses of single star and of those that are components of a binary.
-We used Initial Mass Function (IMF) proposed by Salpeter \citep{1955ApJ...121..161S} and flat mass ratio distribution.
+As a next step we need to compute the average masses of a single star and of those that are components of a binary.
+We used initial mass function (IMF) proposed by \citet{1955ApJ...121..161S} and a flat mass-ratio distribution,

 where $K^{-1}=\int_{M_{min}}^{M_{max}} M^{-2.7} dM$, $M_{min}=0.08M_\odot$, $M_{max}=150M_\odot$.